Outside Web Hosting SolutionsOutside Web Hosting Solutions kp37 Fri, 03/17/2017 - 18:42

 There are dozens if not hundreds of commercial web hosting solutions available outside of Georgia Tech, but use of them for Georgia Tech related websites is not recommended for a number of reasons:

-- In most cases, you will not be able to point a *.gatech.edu DNS hostname to an outside hosting account, so you will also have to purchase your own domain name, which is further unnecessary expense.
-A non-standard DNS hostname may also confuse your site visitors, who will expect any entity connected to Georgia Tech to have a *.gatech.edu hostname.
+In most cases, you will not be able to point a *.gatech.edu DNS hostname to an outside hosting account, so you will also have to purchase your own domain name, which is further unnecessary expense, and requires approval from Institute Communications.
+A non-standard DNS hostname will also confuse your site visitors, who will expect any entity connected to Georgia Tech to have a *.gatech.edu hostname.

-- If you store sensitive data in your website or web application, you may be violating Georgia Tech policy, or even state or federal law, if you host that site or application on unapproved web hosting.
+- If you store sensitive data in a website or web application that is on unapproved outside web hosting, you may be violating Georgia Tech policy, or even state or federal law.
 Any site or application that deals with sensitive data should always be hosted on Georgia Tech owned or approved hosting!

 If you have a valid and legitimate reason for hosting a site off-campus on commercial web hosting, make certain that multiple full-time employees in your unit have administrative access to the hosting account.
 Also make sure that your unit's financial staff know how to make yearly service payments so that the site doesn't suddenly disappear (and to avoid a panic due to someone realizing that the site needs to be renewed the day before it's going to expire.)